 However, very few estates will owe estate taxes.
-For deaths in 2013, the estate tax exemption is $5.25 million.
-That means that only estates larger than $5.25 million will owe estate taxes – so you don't need to worry about making a life insurance trust unless you think that your life insurance policy will bring the size of your estate into that range.
+For deaths in 2023, the exemption is $12.92 million.
+(This exemption amount rises each year to adjust for inflation.)
+Only estates larger than the exemption amount may owe federal estate tax—so you don't need to worry about making a life insurance trust unless you think that your life insurance policy will bring the size of your estate into that range.

 The first two requirements exist to ensure that you have no control over the policy after you transfer it to the trust.
 If you do retain control, the IRS will include the policy in your taxable estate.
 The last requirement is the IRS's way of prohibiting "last minute" transfers to avoid estate taxes.
 It seems that it's okay to avoid estate taxes this way, as long as you plan ahead for it.

-You can still pay the premiums for the life insurance policy—doing so is not considered an "incident of ownership.”
+You can still pay the premiums for the life insurance policy—doing so is not considered an "incident of ownership" by the IRS.
 Or, you can give money to someone else to pay them.
 (But watch out for gift taxes!)
-Or you might consider buying a single premium policy sot that no further payments will be due.
+Or you might consider buying a single premium policy so that no further payments will be due.

 A more simple method of keeping the money from a life insurance policy out of your taxable estate is to just give the policy to someone else.
 While this is absolutely easier and will have the same effect on your estate taxes, there are some serious downsides.

 First, you need to worry about gift taxes.
-Your estate will be liable for any gifts that you make larger than $14,000 per recipient, per year.
-Any gift tax will likely be less than the estate tax burden if you leave the policy in your estate (because the value of the policy that you transfer will be much less than the amount of the pay out after you die), but you should still look into what gift taxes you'll incur by transferring your policy.
+Your estate will be liable for any gifts that you make larger than $17,000 per recipient, per year.
+(This amount is indexed for inflation; $17,000 is the amount for 2023.)
+Any gift tax will likely be less than the estate tax burden if you leave the policy in your estate (because the value of the policy that you transfer will be much less than the amount of the payout after you die), but you should still look into what gift taxes you'll incur by transferring your policy.
 Learn more about Reducing Estate Tax by Making Gifts.

-As with a life insurance trust, this transfer must be made three years before death.
+As with a life insurance trust, this transfer must be made at least three years before death.